Human Resources Information System

 - Sign a standard non-disclosure agreement (NDA) so the vendor's contractual information can be released.

-- The agency will then assess the suitability of SAP and the services offered under the agreement.
+- The agency will then assess the suitability of SAP and the services offered under the agreement through a secondary procurement process.

-- Sign a memorandum of understanding (MoU) with DIA as lead agency that sets out each party's rights and obligations.
+- Once the secondary procurement process is completed and the agency has confirmed the supplier meets their needs, sign a memorandum of understanding (MoU) with DIA as Lead Agency that sets out each party's rights and obligations.

 - Sign an affiliate sign up form with the supplier.